 - Inspections must be carried out by a competent person.
 All defective tables must be immediately removed from service.
-Repairs must only be carried out by competent personnel. - Referring to Section 2 Handling, Storage & Operation: - 3.4.1 Operate the leg folding mechanisms and check that all moving parts are free from damage and function smoothly. - 3.4.2 Inspect the locking mechanism on the underside of the top, ensuring that all screws are secure. - 3.4.3 Inspect the plastic corner mouldings on the underside, ensuring that they are secure and all screws are in place. - 3.4.4 Inspect the adjustable feet fitted to the ends of the leg frame foot rail.
+Repairs must only be carried out by competent personnel. - Referring to Section 2 Handling, Storage & Operation: - 3.4.1 Operate the leg folding mechanisms and check that all moving parts are free from damage and function smoothly. - 3.4.2 Inspect the locking mechanism on the underside of the top, ensuring that all screws are secure. - 3.4.3 Inspect the plastic corner mouldings on the underside, ensuring that they are secure and all screws are in place. - 3.4.4 Inspect the plastic feet fitted to the underside of the leg frame foot rail.
 There should be one foot at each end, totalling 4 feet.
-Any missing or damaged feet should be replaced.
+Any missing or damaged feet should be replaced. - 3.4.5 High Pressure Laminate tops with hardwood lipping: Light scratches and / or dents to the lipping may be repaired by rubbing down and re-staining.
+Scratches to the laminate itself can be improved using a colour matched filler, but it will be impossible to match the grain pattern.